ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 This should have hopefully given you a good feel for how Continuous Integration works in Ivy.

-If you have any questions, please feel free to reach out on `discord`_ in the `continuous integration channel`_ or in the `continuous integration forum`_!
+If you have any questions, please feel free to reach out on `discord`_ in the `continuous integration channel`_!

 **Video**